epicserve/dotfiles/README.md

 - [Ansible][1]: Ansible is the simplest way to automate apps and IT infrastructure.
 - [Homebrew][3]: for OS X package management
 - [pip][4]: The PyPA recommended tool for installing and managing Python packages.
-- [pipsi][5]: pip script installer. pipsi is a nice tool for Python tools which need to be installed system wide.

 Installation
 ------------